jj-tetraquark/ocamcalib_undistort/README.md

 * base_in_topic - Topic to subscribe to for input camera images.
 Defaults to `/camera/image`
 * base_out_topic - Topic to publish undistorted images on.
 Defaults to `ocamcalib_undistorted`
 * calibration_file_path - Where to find the OCamCalib calibration results file.
 Defaults to "include/calib_results.txt"
-* transport_hint" - Transport hint for the input camera stream.
+* transport_hint - Transport hint for the input camera stream.

 Once your image has been undistorted it will be scaled to be the same size as the input image.
 However this will result in black sections around the output image.
 The following parameters define a bounding box to crop to the region of interest in the undistorted image.